BryanSchuetz/dai/cabo-verde-preparation-comprehensive-field-operations-manual-and-completing.md

 regions:
 - Sub-Saharan Africa
 country:
-- Cape Verde
+- Cabo Verde
 layout: project
 ---

-The Cape Verde Land project provided direct support for public outreach, adjudication, parcel mapping, data capture, processing of information and records for the purpose of land registration.
+The Cabo Verde Land project provided direct support for public outreach, adjudication, parcel mapping, data capture, processing of information and records for the purpose of land registration.
 This process lead to all parcels on the Island of Sal being validated either for registration or the deferral of rights registration with full justification and clear recommendation on the way forward.

 ![](/assets/images/projects/CapeV.jpg)